github/vscode-codeql/README.md

 # CodeQL for Visual Studio Code

-This project is an extension for Visual Studio Code that adds rich language support for CodeQL.
-It's used to find problems in code bases using CodeQL.
-It's written primarily in TypeScript.
+This extension is written in TypeScript for VS Code used to find problem in code bases.

 The extension is released.
 You can download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).